nsidc/search-solr-tools/README.md

 * All gems installed (preferably using bundler: `bundle install`)
 * A running, configured SOLR instance to accept data harvests.

-In addition to feed URLs, `environments.yaml` also defines various environments which can be modified, or additional environments can be added by just adding a new YAML stanza with the right keys; this new environment can then be used with the `--environment` flag when running `search_solr_tools harvest`.

 ### RuboCop

 The style checker [RuboCop](https://github.com/bbatsov/rubocop) can be run with